d13g0s0uz4/hacktricks/windows/windows-local-privilege-escalation/privilege-escalation-with-autorun-binaries.md

 Any shortcut created to the location pointed by subkey Startup will launch the service during logon/reboot.
 Start up location is specified both at Local Machine and Current User.

-{% hint style="info" %}
-If you can overwrite any \[User\] Shell Folder under **HKLM**, you will e able to point it to a folder controlled by you and place a backdoor that will be executed anytime a user logs in the system escalating privileges.
+*If you can overwrite any \[User\] Shell Folder under **HKLM**, you will e able to point it to a folder controlled by you and place a backdoor that will be executed anytime a user logs in the system escalating privileges.*
-{% endhint %}

 ```bash
 reg query "HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders" /v "Common Startup"